wp-plugins/carousel-slider/readme.txt

 `<?php echo do_shortcode('[all-carousels]'); ?>`

-If you want to use multiple carousel slider at diffrent page or post at your theme write the following code:
+If you want to use multiple carousel slider at diffrent page or post click on "Add Carousel Slider" button from WordPress visual editor [view screenshot](http://s.w.org/plugins/carousel-slider/screenshot-3.png?r=943201) and inside `img_link=''` put you image link.

+or write the following code:

 `[carousel][item img_link=""][/carousel]`